rocket-pool/old.docs.rocketpool.net/src/guides/node/local/hardware.md

 - SATA or external USB 3.0+ SSDs *can* work
 - NVMe SSD drives are preferred

-If you already have an SSD you want to use and want to be sure it has sufficient performance for node operation, refer to the [testing SSD performance](https://docs.rocketpool.net/guides/node/local/prepare-pi.html#testing-the-ssd-s-performance) section of the Raspberry Pi guide.
+If you already have an SSD you want to use and want to be sure it has sufficient performance for node operation.

 ::: tip NOTE
 SSD selection can be a complex choice!